Gives hair a refreshed, clean feeling

 The Scent: Think citrus, not wasabi

-Outside of its healing benefits, one of the biggest draws to this product is the smell.
+One of the biggest draws to this product is the smell.
 If you are worried about the shampoo smelling like wasabi, don’t be.
 Despite its name, the shampoo barely has any wasabi smell to it, although its scent does light up your senses in the same way wasabi does.
 Instead of the unwelcome smell that could come from wasabi or horseradish, this product gives off an intense citrusy scent, making sense since the product list also includes organic sweet orange oil and fresh lemon juice.
 Personally, I don’t love my shampoo smell sticking around all day, especially if I’m wearing perfume or another scent I would instead prefer to give off.
 But to my surprise, even though the scent is initially strong, it fades into a typical clean smell.

 The Ingredients: Mostly natural nourishment, but contains sulfates